Read now: Learn how to support your employees through change and growth.

 In fact, 70% of the variance in team engagement can be explained by the quality of the manager.
 A disengaged manager can have a damaging impact on a business – but, conversely, an engaged and engaging manager can create a superstar team.

 TIP: Managers should be given the necessary support to enable them both to engage others, and to be fully engaged themselves.
-Offer opportunities for them to advance their own leadership skills, whether through leadership coaching or internal training.
+Offer opportunities for them to advance their own leadership skills, whether through or internal training.

 In a recent survey, 69% of employees say they’d work harder if they were better appreciated.